CassiopeiaCode/blog/src/content/posts/en/we-and-our-inner-architecture.md

 ---
 title: >-
-  "We and Our Inner Architecture: An Informal Exploration Report on Mind, Self, and Collective Wisdom"
+  "Our Inner Architecture: An Unofficial Exploration of Mind, Self, and Collective Wisdom"
 description: >-
-  We are all like runners on a carousel, expending all our effort, yet spinning in place.
-I invite you to step off the carousel and explore with me the six-story building within us—the most familiar yet most unfamiliar—from the basement filled with echoes of childhood, to the attic where you can gaze at the stars.
+  We are all like runners in a maze, exerting ourselves on the same plane, only to return to the starting point again and again.
+I invite you to stop the blind race and join me in exploring the six-story building within us, both most familiar and most foreign—to find that high observation tower from which we can survey the whole.
-published: 2025-08-18T05:17:18.000Z
+published: 2025-08-21T21:17:18.000Z
 tags:
-  - Thought Models
+  - Mental Models
-  - Self-Growth
+  - Self-growth
   - Psychology
   - Organizational Behavior
   - Social Observation